To save results or sets tasks for your students you need to be logged in. Studyladder is free to join Join Now, Free

 6.NA.3.b – Rules that involve spatial features, repeated addition or subtraction, and simple multiplication.

 Samples: Addition two Digit - Missing Numbers.
 Addition Make 100.
 Make 100.
 Challenge puzzle.
 Addition Of Five Digit Numbers.

 4.NBT.5 – Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
 Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.

 Samples: Adding on to Multiples of 10.
-Multiplying two digits by one digit - mental strategies.
+Multiplying 2 digits by a 1 digit number - Mental Strategies.
 Short multiplication.